Excellent Spanish course for beginners

 If you’re a complete beginner in Spanish, you can choose to add on the Spanish for Beginners Mini Course for an additional $32.67.
 This includes extra lessons that teach basic greetings and how to conjugate verbs.

 The price of Fluent Spanish Speaker Academy is higher than most popular language apps like Babbel and Rosetta Stone.
 This is often the case with courses that use videos from teachers.
-But compared to tutoring platforms like Lingoda and italki, the FSSA is comparable.
-These platforms offer live lessons where you can interact with the teachers.
+For the price of the entire course, you might be better off taking live lessons with teachers on platforms like Baselang, Lingoda and italki.

 Fluent Spanish Speaker Academy Free Trial